IljaRukin/mpu6050_visualize/README.md

 derivation of kalman filter and visualization in 2D (position px/py and velocity vx/vy with control input ax/ay to stay in circular path)

 ## visualize_raw_data.ipynb
-read out and visualize data from mpu_6050_i2cdevlib_raw.ino, quaternion math and transformations included
+read out and visualize data from mpu_6050_i2cdevlib_raw.ino, quaternion math and transformations included.

+# TODO:
+filter/transform data and visualize (current script not working)